xXKaitoNakamuraXx/kaitonakamuraxx.github.io/_tabs/about.md

 Ranks almost in the 4 digits!!
 ![](/assets/images/thm/B4ndw1d7h.png)

 Here are my primary areas of knowledge so far.
-While my stats are starting to looking good I still have plenty to learn across the board
+While my stats are starting to looking good I still have plenty to learn across the board and cant wait to learn all those "unknown unknowns" ;P

+---

 ![](/assets/images/thm/skills.png)